ymatto/Station-Manager-2/docs/index.md

 Station Manager 2 is a system using [Liquidsoap](https://www.liquidsoap.info/) and [Icecast](https://icecast.org/) that makes it easy to set up and operate **fully automated netradio stations**.

-Using Docker, deploying your first netradio station is as simple as cloning Station Manager 2 and running...
+SM2 is server software, but is designed to let you focus on your netradio station's programming, rather than lots of system setup and programming.
+Using Docker, deploying your first netradio station is as simple as cloning the Station Manager 2 repo and running...

 ```console
 docker compose up -d
 ```